 Christmas can be a difficult time financially for many international students.
 In addition to your tuition fee and living expenses abroad, this month you also have to think about Christmas gifts to your friends and family.
-Are you wondering how to balance nice presents with the limits of your bank account?
+Are you wondering how to balance nice friend gifts with the limits of your bank account?
 And how to give memorable surprises to your loved ones while living on a student budget?
 If so, here are some budget gifts you should consider putting under the Christmas tree this year.

 1. Frame photos

 Since everything is digital these days, people appreciate printed-out pictures more.
 Look through your phone or computer for photos of special moments with your family and friends.
 Then, print those pictures (go to a photo print shop or print them yourself if you’re really low on cash) and create unique frames for hanging them on the wall.
 This is one of the easiest budget gifts that will also serve as a nice reminder of your common memories while you’re abroad.

 Nearly everyone has some kind of secret talent.
 Think again about what are you good at.
 Can you draw/paint or build something?
 Or maybe write a song or make some professional photographs?
 If you’re short on money, invest some time in developing those talents and creating something really special.
 So if you’re an art student -great!
 But what if art is not your strong suit?
 Remember that creativity can take different forms.
 Also developing a website or a blog for someone who always wanted one can be a thoughtful gift.

 If you know your way around the kitchen, baking can be a great alternative for presents.
 Cookies, cakes, muffins – there are almost endless possibilities of what you can create.
 And for some of the easiest recipes, you can buy baking ingredients quite cheap.
 Afterwards, put your treats into a nice box and decorate it with ribbons or seasonal ornaments.
 Additionally, consider baking some traditional Dutch Christmas treats for your friends and family back home to show something of the country you’re living in now.